fusioncharts/dev_centre_docs/fusiontime/getting-started/how-fusion-time-works.md

 * Create a `DataStore` and load your data to create the root `DataTable`.

 * The data is then fed in the `DataStore`.
-To identify the data you need schema and data which we will discuss later.
+To identify the data you need [schema]({% site.baseurl %}/fusiontime/getting-started/create-your-first-chart-in-fusiontime#create-the-schema-3) and [data]({% site.baseurl %}/fusiontime/getting-started/create-your-first-chart-in-fusiontime#create-data-4).

-* The JSON/2D array format of source data is then converted into the root `DataTable` which is stored in the `DataStore`.

 * The root `DataTable` is then fed to the chart renderer along with chart configurations to render the chart.